Lindor, Zimmer homer in Indians’ 4-3 win over White Sox

 Aaron Civale (1-0) struck out a career-high nine and allowed two runs over six innings in his first start of the season.
 Brad Hand gave up an RBI single to Yasmani Grandal in the ninth before picking up his second save for the Indians, who never trailed.

+“It definitely helped when we got out to an early lead and made me feel more comfortable,” Civale said.
+“We’ve got some really good hitters, so when you get the lead, you’ve got to keep it.”

-White Sox manager Rick Renteria, who had been isolated in a downtown hotel after experiencing cold-like symptoms Monday, returned to the team during batting practice after testing negative for the coronavirus.
+White Sox manager Rick Renteria, who had been isolated in a downtown hotel after experiencing a cough and a stuffy nose Monday, returned to the team during batting practice after testing negative for COVID-19.

-The 58-year-old manager was tested at a Cleveland hospital.
+The 58-year-old was tested at a Cleveland hospital and said he was diagnosed with a chest cold.
 He did not miss a game because the series opener was rained out.

+“Everybody sees what’s going on throughout the league,” Renteria said.
+“It’s best that we err on the side of caution.
+We have the things available to us to make sure we are clear.
+So it worked, and I’m back relatively quickly.”

 Lindor hit a two-run homer in the first inning and Zimmer had a solo shot in the second as Cleveland took a 3-0 lead off Dylan Cease (0-1).
 Zimmer added an RBI single in the third to make it 4-1.